 Wait it’s not all bad…

 Occasionally and with increasing regularity these days, some thinkers reconcile a meaningless life with the absence of pressure from without, for these minds Nihilism sets them free.
 There is no judgemental God, no heaven, no hell, no life before or indeed one after this one.
-The life that you have is all that you have, so you might as well enjoy it.
+The life that you have is the only one that you are likely to have so you might as well enjoy it.

 These thinkers understand that whilst the human mind craves meaning, there isn’t any to be found and that to try and find meaning is an absurd pursuit.
 Instead of wasting time on the search for meaning you might as well make the most of everything that you have now and enjoy what you have.
-Life should be fun, suicide must be rejected and you should embrace the absurd.
+Life should be fun; suicide must be rejected and you should embrace the absurd condition of life in the universe, simultaneously embracing it and rejecting it taking advantage of all that life has to offer along the way.
 Absurdity will set you free.

 It gets better.